 The Reality

-That ratio is not a valuation metric, it’s a theoretical construct.
+That ratio is not a valuation metric, it's a hypothetical valuation model.
 The site divides the total money supply by the US gold reserves to get a what if scenario: What would gold be worth if it backed every dollar in circulation?

 The Myth